gopay-bootcamp/octavius/README.md

 Lets discuss a bit about the major entities that are present in octavius-:

-1. Cli-client - The user-facing entity that will be used to make all the requests to octavius.
+1. cli-client - The user-facing entity that will be used to make all the requests to octavius.
 It is a cli based application that accepts specific commands with or without arguments and should returns an output.
 The list of commands presently supported by the octavius client is-:

     - `config` - It is used to configure the client so that all the subsequent requests are made to a proper host and with proper authentication parameters.
 The user is needed to create a yaml file.
 You can find a template `octavius_client.yaml` file [here](./job_data_example/config/octavius_client.yaml)